mjhoffmeister/blog/_jacob_cycle/2024-03-25-journeys-end.md

 ---
 **The Jacob Cycle - Part 12**

-The final scenes of the Jacob story have numerous references to what has come before.
+The final scenes of the Jacob Cycle have numerous references to what has come before.
 The Abraham and Joseph stories end in a similar way, illustrating the intentional design of Genesis and reinforcing the idea that the stories of these generations elaborate on one another and are meant to be compared to get their full meaning.